SiddhantPanda/Facial-Expression-Recognition/README.md

 5. After the installation is complete, run the development server using the command "python main.py", and you can preview it in your browser.

 NOTE:
 1. In camera.py file : line 12, the default video path is your computer's web camera.
-There are two videos in the project folder which you can use to see the results by setting the path to those videos.
+There are two videos in the "videos" folder which    you can use to see the results by setting the path to those videos.

 2. The server will start at http://0.0.0.0:5000/
    If the site doesn't opens in the browser set "debug = False" in main.py : line 27 Now, the site will be accessible at http://127.0.0.1:5000/

+Hope you like it 😊